ChristianCella/Regrasping_balordo/ReadMe.md

 ```

 ## Detection
-The script ```main.py``` allows to perform a very simple deetection of (all) the objects appearing in an image.
+The script ```main.py``` allows to perform a very simple detection of (all) the objects appearing in an image.
 Some sample pictures are collected inside the folder ```Images```, and the instance of the YOLO model must be created after specifying the desired weights, that will be downloaded from the original repo and saved in the current directory as ```.pt``` files .